Taek42/jute/README.md

 A direct child-parent connection is called an edge.
 Each block except for the tip block will have edges to one or more children.

-#### Weighting Edges
+### Weighting Edges

-Jute establishese a linear ordering for blocks by identifying and leveraging primary edges.
+Jute establishes a linear ordering for blocks by identifying and leveraging primary edges.
 Each block that is added to the consensus DAG gets to vote for a set of primary edges, adding a single vote to each priamry edge.